lordinkavu/whatsmemo-landing/content/privacy-policy.md

 ## Information We Collect

-We may collect the following types of personal information:
+We may collect the following types of information:

 - WhatsApp phone number
-- Message content (voice messages, images, and text)
 - Transcription results
 - Any other information you voluntarily provide to us